VandeeFeng/WiseBill/README.md

    INITIAL_AUTHOR_KEY=YourSecretKey
    # Optional: set to 'true' to update an existing author key
    UPDATE_AUTHOR_KEY=false
+   # Set to 'true' to enable database setup on first deployment
+   # Set to 'false' for subsequent deployments
+   ENABLE_DB_SETUP=true
    ```

 4. Initialize the database with Drizzle